julionm/rust-studies/README.md

 When i finished the program of Chapter 12, i had some doubts about how to use my program through the OS, some amazing guys helped me and that's what they told me:
 - `cargo build --release` the released artifact will be on target/debug/{project_name}
 - then, in the root directory of the application do:  `cargo install --path .`

+## trying to process things

+what i could understand from `Box`'s is:
+- it haves some defined size, but in the book it doesn't tells how much is this size
+- seems to me that some problem with reallocation with vectors is caused, because vec! uses a `Box` under the hoods
+- and `Box` is a pointer that is *pushed onto the stack* while the data it points to is allocated in the *Heap*
+-

+General questions:
+- Pointers are stored inside the Stack because they have fixed size?
+I remember some part of the book saying it was in the Heap